MonoDetour/MonoDetour/README.md

 {
     internal static void InitHooks()
     {
-        // HookAll using the generated MonoDetourManager singleton for this assembly.
+        // HookAll using the generated MonoDetourManager instance for this assembly.
         HookGenManager.Instance.HookAll();
     }